duccioa/geospatial_enviroment_with_docker/README.md

+# Change log:

+- added a postgresql container and backup container to stack, backups are stored in a docker volume.
+- `test_postgresql_connection.py` will only work when run *inside* to `geo` container, which is building using Duccio Aiazzi's original `Dockerfile`

 # Setup a geospatial environment with Docker, Python and PostgreSQL
 These are support files for the Medium article ["A working environment for Geospatial analysis with Docker, Python and PostgreSQL"](https://medium.com/@duccio.aiazzi/a-working-environment-for-geospatial-analysis-with-docker-python-and-postgresql-670c2be58e0a).